stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 libimobiledevice and exposes some of the API calls in an object-oriented way.
 It's available on github as [imobiledevice](https://github.com/stateio/imobiledevice).
-So far, I have implemented only the small subset of libimobiledevice that I need, but I definitely welcome pull reqests.
+So far, I have implemented only the small subset of libimobiledevice that I need, but I definitely welcome pull requests.

 Once I had a ruby wrapper for for libimobiledevice, it was simple to write an app that adds arbitrary words to the Letterpress dictionary.